 Mongolia geographical overview

-Mongolia has an area of 1.56 million sqkm and a population of about 3.5 million (2024 estimate).
+Mongolia has an area of 1.56 million square kilometer and a population of about 3.5 million (2024 estimate).
 Mongolia has the 19th largest area among all countries.

 The terrain in Mongolia is mostly mountainous/hilly.
 The southern regions have a desert landscape.
 There are many lakes in the northwestern regions.
 Mongolia is bordered by Russia in the north and China in the east, west, and south.

 1. Mongolia is one of the least densely populated countries in the world.
-The population density in Mongolia is just 2 people per sq km.
+The population density in Mongolia is just about 2 people per square kilometer.

 2. The capital city of Mongolia is Ulaanbaatar.
 Ulaanbaatar is home to about half of the total population of Mongolia.
 The population of Ulaanbaatar is over 1.6 million.